 Tokyo's most famous and popular Buddhist temple and tourist attraction belongs to the independent Sho-kannon religion 聖観音宗 of which it is the headquarters temple.
 It worships Kannon, the Goddess of Mercy.
 Its trademark is the Kaminarimon Gate with a giant red paper lantern.
 The temple is lined with a souvenir arcade called Nakamise.
 The temple is the nucleus of Asakusa.

 Asakusa's elegant White Heron Dance is based on Yasaka Shrine's Gion Matsuri in Kyoto where it was originally performed over a thousand years ago.
 A depiction of it was found in a picture scroll showing a Sensoji temple festival in 1652.
 In 1968, the local Asakusa tourist association resurrected the dance.
 It is now performed a few times a year in Asakusa.
-I saw it in April 2010.
+I saw it on April 13, 2014 and in April 2010.
 Also see my video at YouTube.

 Yabusame or horseback archery at Sumida Park is held annually in April.
 Originally an event of Asakusa Jinja Shrine, it is now held as a tourist attraction.
 The archery course stretches from the Tobu train bridge to Kototoi Bridge in Sumida Park parallel to Sumida River.
 Near Asakusa Station.
 Also see my YouTube video here.